-Although Brazil may first come to mind when thinking about the Amazon Jungle, and that country does indeed contain the largest amount of the rain forest.
-But the jungle makes up 60% of Peru’s land.
-Experience this fantastic landscape at the Manu National Park, a UNESCO World Heritage Site and Biosphere Reserve.
-Try to spend a minimum of five days in the park, keeping in mind that the farther into the jungle you go, the more likely you are to see a large variety of wildlife.
-Given that the park encompasses microclimates that range from over 13,000 feet above sea level down to 984 feet, you will find a great diversity of vegetation, birds (800 species), and mammals (200 species) here.
-Not to mention butterflies (an incredible 1,300 butterfly species live in the jungle).
+When thinking about the Amazon Jungle, Brazil may first come to mind—and rightly so, as the largest portion of the rain forest is indeed in that country.
+However, the Amazon also makes up 60 percent of Peru’s land.
+Experience this fantastic landscape at Manu National Park, a UNESCO World Heritage Site and Biosphere Reserve.
+Try to spend a minimum of five days in the park, keeping in mind that the farther into the jungle you go, the more likely you are to see a wide variety of wildlife.
+Given that the park encompasses microclimates that range from more than 13,000 feet above sea level down to 984 feet, you will find a great diversity of vegetation, birds (800 species), and mammals (200 species) here.
+Not to mention butterflies—an incredible 1,300 butterfly species live in the jungle.